Timendus/chip-8-bad-apple/README.md

 To be perfectly honest with you, I never expected this project to be quite as hard as it turned out to be.
-When I started it I expected to work on this for roughly the first week of the jam, and then move on to an actual game.
+When I started it I expected to work on this for roughly the first week of the jam, and then move on to an actual game 🙈

-At this point I had been spending much of my spare time (which, admittedly, is not all THAT much 😉) on this project for the whole month, and even though I "only" needed to get rid of the last 30.000 bytes or so (almost nothing, compared to when I started!)
+At this point I had been spending much of my spare time (which, admittedly, is not all THAT much 😉) on this project for a whole month.
+Even though I "only" needed to get rid of the last 30.000 bytes or so (almost nothing, compared to when I started!)
 I didn't seem to make much progress anymore.
 To make matters worse, I only had a day or two left to wrap this thing up before the Octojam deadline, and I really didn't feel like releasing an incomplete video!

 So once again, it was time for drastic measures 😈